Felipe Calderón: Political career

-2006 presidential campaign
+2006 Presidential Campaign

 Members of his party chose him as the PAN presidential candidate.
 In a series of three primary elections, he defeated the favored former Secretary of the Interior under President Vicente Fox, and thus the election of Calderón as party candidate surprised many analysts.
 The PAN pointed to his competitive primary election as a sign of internal democracy.
 In other major parties, there was one candidate or all strong candidates but one was eliminated.

 Calderón's campaign gained momentum after the first presidential debate.
 Subsequent poll numbers put him ahead of López Obrador from March to May; some polls favored him by as much as 9 percentage points.
 This trend in his favor was contained after the second presidential debate when López Obrador decided to start joining the debates.
 Final poll numbers days ahead of the results indicated that his opponent's prior lead had shrunk further; some polls gave López Obrador the lead, while others favored Calderón and still, others indicated a technical tie.